syncfusion/ej2-angular-docs/src/lineargauge/linear-gauge/axis.md

 ### Label Format

 Axis labels in the Linear Gauge control can be formatted using the [`format`](../api/linear-gauge/labelModel/#format) property in the [`labelStyle`](../api/linear-gauge/axis/#labelstyle).
 It is used to render the axis labels in a certain format or to add a user-defined unit in the label.
-It works with the help of placeholder like "**{value}°C**", where "**value**" represents the axis value.
+It works with the help of placeholder like **{value}°C**, where **value** represents the axis value.
 For example, 20°C.

 {% tab template= "linear-gauge/axis", sourceFiles="app/**/*.ts" %}